trec-dd/trec-dd-jig/README.md

 ### Metrics
 - We support a few metrics.
 The scripts for these metrics can be found at the `./scorer` directory.
 - In 2017, the Track mainly uses three metrics.
-They are Session DCG (sDCG), Cube Test and Expected Utility.
+They are Cube Test, Session DCG (sDCG) and Expected Utility.
 - We will provide both raw scores and normalized scores for your run.
 - You will need the actual topic xml file from NIST and the parameter file generated during installation to evaluate your runs.
 - Here we demonstrate how to use the scorers to evaluate the `testrun` using a sample topic xml file, a sample parameter file.
 All the files can be found at the `./sample_run/` directory.